Estimate Time5 min

 Key takeaways

-The GDP’s contraction by itself does not mean the economy is going into recession, according to Fidelity's Asset Allocation Research Team, which conducts research into the economy and business cycle.
-But the outlook for the economy has been clouded by uncertainty about US policies, as well as deteriorating business and consumer expectations.
+Near term, the economy seems poised to continue to grow, according to Fidelity's Asset Allocation Research Team (AART), which conducts research into the economy and business cycle.
+But the outlook remains clouded by inflation and uncertainty about US policies.

 Fidelity Viewpoints